geeksarray/how-to-implement-dependency-injection-in-net-core/README.md

 **IServiceProvider** is the built-in IoC container included in ASP.NET Core.

 **IServiceCollection** is a collection of service descriptors.
-This collection registers services with different scopt of objects (Transient, scoped, singleton).
+This collection registers services with different scope of objects (Transient, scoped, singleton).

 Why should you use Dependency Injection?